MatthewLabasan/arl-project/Journal.md

     - this is a demo, meaning your data will not be saved. you will recieve a demo email on this topic Goes directly to sendgrid method, passing in the email and name and topic.
 Does not store user data.
 - Also, add when emails sent (every Wednesday)

+# 8/23/24
+- Updated readme
+- Documented methods in code
+- Made email sender info more secure

+- Next: demo button on home page then deploy